 Downstream of the project area, the modified runoff regime of Hat Creek could cause changes in stream morphology.
-It is, however, well established21 that stream channel dimensions are relatively insensitive to changes in the flow regime.
-Channel width tends to be proportional to $Q^{0.5}$, while depth is normally found to vary in the range of $Q^{0.3}$ to $Q^{0.4}$.
-In practical terms this means that a 20 percent change in the channel-forming discharge would eventually result in a 10 percent change in channel width and a 6 to 8 percent change in channel width and a 6 to 8 percent change in channel width and a 6 to 8 percent change in channel depth.
+It is, however, well established that stream channel dimensions are relatively insensitive to changes in the flow regime.
+Channel width tends to be proportional to $Q^{0.5}$ , while depth is normally found to vary in the range of $Q^{0.3}$ to $Q^{0.4}$ .
+In practical terms this means that a 20 percent change in the channel-forming discharge would eventually result in a 10 percent change in channel width and a 6 to 8 percent change in channel depth.
 According to Section 4.1 (b) (ii) D the channel-forming discharge of Hat Creek is ill-defined because the channel itself is ill-defined.
-It appears to be of the order 10 to 25 m3 s-1 with a return period somewhere between 4 and 30 years.
+It appears to be of the order 10 to 25 m s-1 with a return period somewhere between 4 and 30 years.
 These values would need to be altered considerably before any downstream changes in channel morphology could become noticeable.
 Only the alternate diversion scheme with significant storage in the Hat Creek valley and decommissioning by conversion of the mine pit into a lake have the potential of doing so.
 Diversion of the entire Upper Medicine Creek into